 Link: http://iafor.org/acllactc2015-featured-workshop-designing-digitally-enhanced-print-for-international-conferences-and-tourism/I am hosting a full day session for the IEEE International Symposium on Mixed and Augmented Reality.
 This is usually a very science and technical conference but they reached out to me as they are looking to see how AR is being used and implemented in education.
 So I’m putting together a whole day where I and some of my colleagues will show student projects that implement AR.

 Luba McDonough (Meridian, Maine) – Maine College Transitions Southern York County Consortium Coordinator.
 I just wanted to happily announce that I got a job I am excited about!
 It’s only part-time and grant-funded, but is a new position in our state to coordinate a grant for York County for the Maine College Transitions Program.
-Foot in the door in higher education for me, and allows me to be creative and use many of the skills I learned in my degree program at BSU!
+Foot in the door in higher education for me, and allows me to be creative and use many of the skills I learned in my degree program at Boise State University!